Skip to the content.

 'd'

-the realloc is called and the malloced size is shrinked, actually the resize function will be called each time you call pop
+The realloc is called and the malloced size is shrunk.
+Actually, the resize function will be called each time you call pop

 /* cpython/Objects/listobject.c */